Prayagraj–Anand Vihar Terminal Humsafar Express

 The 22437 / 22438 Prayagraj - Anand Vihar Terminal Humsafar Express is a superfast express train of the Indian Railways connecting Prayagraj Junction in Uttar Pradesh and Anand Vihar Terminal in Delhi.
-It is currently being operated with 22437/22438 train numbers on tri-weekly basis.
+It is currently being operated with 22437/22438 train numbers on a tri-weekly basis.

-Coach Composition
+Coach composition

 The train comprises 14 3-tier AC, 4 Sleeper LHB coach along with two generator cars at each end.
 It has two screens in each coach displaying information about upcoming stations and passenger awareness.
 It is also equipped with CCTV cameras in each coach to ensure passenger safety.